Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

 I had no idea that PowerShell was installable for most Linux distributions!

-the same commands here for windows PowerShell, work the same for Linux PowerShell, just need to figure out how to run PowerShell for Linux/Unix & Windows!
+the same commands here for windows PowerShell, work the same for Linux PowerShell, just need to figure out how to run PowerShell Cross-Platform using OS detection because running the Windows Variant of this function executes `powershell.exe`, whereas the Linux/OSX variant executes `pwsh`!
 ```js
                 // This makes use of the 'set-location' & 'gci' PowerShell
                 // commands to locate the Launcher Activity